-The sacroiliac (SI) joint's primary responsibility is to transfer the weight of the upper body to the lower extremities.
+The sacroiliac (SI) joint's primary function is to transfer the weight of the upper body to the lower extremities.
 In the upper portion of the joint, the sacrum and the ilium are not in contact but rather connected with powerful posterior, inter-osseous, and anterior ligaments.
 The anterior and the lower half of the joint is a typical synovial joint with hyaline cartilage on the joint surfaces.
-The SI Joint is an axial joint with an approximate surface of 17.5 square cm.
+The SI Joint is an axial joint with an approximate surface area of 17.5 square cm.
 The joint surface is smooth in juveniles and becomes irregular over time.
-Motion (primarily rotation) decreases with aging, and increased motion is associated with pregnancy.
+Motion (primarily rotation) decreases with aging, and increased motion may be associated with pregnancy.

 SI Joint Anatomy, Biomechanics and Prevalence

 Mechanical strain and injury to the sacroiliac (SI) joint are produced by either a combination of vertical compression and rapid rotation (i.e. carrying a heavy object and twisting), or by falls to the backside.
 SI joint pain can also be caused by SI joint disruption or degenerative sacroiliitis.

 Patients can feel problems in their leg(s), buttocks and sometimes even higher on the spine.
 This is especially true with sitting, lifting, running, walking, or even sleeping on the involved side.
 In all of these cases, the symptoms can be felt anywhere from the lower leg to the lower spine.
 The most significant indication is the specific location of the pain below the L5 joint.

 In addition to pregnancy, women may be at increased risk for sacroiliac joint problems because of their broader pelvises, the greater curve of their lumbar spines.

 Sacroiliac (SI) Joint Disorders are a Significant Cause of Low Back Pain